devchat-ai/devchat-vscode/README.md

 DevChat utilizes a directory to manage predefined prompt templates.
 You can easily add your own or modify existing ones using a text editor.
 Let's delve into the directory structure and its functionality.

-- **Location**: By default, the directory is named `workflows` and located in the `.chat` folder at the root of your project.
-If you're working on a project in VS Code, you can run `ls .chat/workflows` in a terminal to see what's inside.
+- **Location**: By default, the directory is named `workflows` and located in the `.chat` folder at your home directory.
+You can run `ls ~/.chat/workflows` in a terminal to see what's inside.

 - **Paths**: The `workflows` directory contains three subdirectories, `sys`, `org`, and `usr`.
 The `sys` (system) directory is a clone of https://github.com/devchat-ai/workflows, which contains the default templates.
 You can overwrite those system prompts.
 For instance, if you create `commit_message` in the `usr` directory and define your own `prompt.txt`, DevChat will use your version instead of the default one in `sys`.